Overview of Osteoarthritis

 Frequency: Three to five times per week

-Aerobic activities are recommended for clients with osteoarthritis for promoting weight loss and improving physical function.2,8 Clients beginning an exercise program should be allowed to self-select the intensity of their exercise, as joint pain will be a limiting factor.7,8 Clients should be encouraged to increase their intensity to a level of 60% to 80% of ...
+Aerobic activities are recommended for clients with osteoarthritis for promoting weight loss and improving physical function.2,8 Clients beginning an exercise program should be allowed to self-select the intensity of their exercise, as joint pain will be a limiting factor.7,8 Clients should be encouraged to increase their intensity to a level of 60% to 80% of their maximum ...